declancm/cinnamon.nvim/README.md

 ## Installation

 Install with your favorite package manager.
 No configuration is required to get started with the default keymaps.
+I highly recommend trying the extra keymaps as the are what set this plugin apart.

 ### Packer